shotgunsoftware/tk-core/docs/utils.rst

         # If specified, the username text input on the login screen will be populated
         # with this value when logging into Toolkit for the very first time.
         # Defaults to the user's OS login.
 Environment variables are actually resolved for
-        # all values in this file, which allows greater flexibility when sharing the config.ini
+        # all values in this file, which allows greater flexibility when sharing this configuration
         # file with multiple users.
         #
         default_login=$USERNAME